dumaaas/react-complete-guide/README.md

   * 📄 Working with the React Developer Tools
   * 📄 Using Error Boundaries
   * 📄 Wrap Up

+  * 📂 Diving Deeper into Components & React Internals
+  * 📄 Module Introduction
+  * 📄 A Better Project Structure
+  * 📄 Splitting an App into Components
+  * 📄 Comparing Stateless and Stateful Components
+  * 📄 Class-based vs Functional Components
+  * 📄 To be continued

 ## 🚀 Tech/framework